 The relationship between our provision for or benefit from income taxes and our income before income taxes can vary significantly from period to period considering, among other factors, (a) the overall level of income before income taxes, (b) changes in the blend of income that is taxed based on gross revenues versus income before taxes, (c) rig movements between taxing jurisdictions and (d) our rig operating structures.
 Generally, our annual marginal tax rate is lower than our annual effective tax rate.
-Consequently, our income tax expense does not change proportionally with our income before income taxes.
-Significant decreases in our income before income taxes typically lead to higher effective tax rates, while significant increases in income before income taxes can lead to lower effective tax rates, subject to the other factors impacting income tax expense noted above.
+Consequently, our income taxes typically lead to higher effective tax rates, while significant increases in income before income taxes typically lead to higher effective tax rates, while significant increases in income before income tax expense does not change proportionally with our income tax expense noted above.
 With respect to the annual effective tax rate calculation for the year ended December 31, 2015, a significant portion of our income tax expense was generated in countries in which income taxes are imposed on gross revenues, with the most significant of these countries being Angola, India, Nigeria, Indonesia and the Republic of Congo.
-Conversely, the countries in which we incurred the most significant income taxes during this period that were based on income before income tax include Norway, the U.K., Switzerland, Brazil and the U.S.
+Conversely, the countries in which we incurred the most significant increases during this period that were based on income before income tax include Norway, the U.K., Switzerland, Brazil and the U.S.